 Pull Up Grip

 One of the best things about the pull-up is the variety of ways you can do them.
 You can constantly change your grip from shoulder width to narrow grip, palms facing each other or parallel.
-This helps with overuse injuries as you’ll put stress on different areas of the shoulder/back and the elbow/arm.
+This helps with overuse injuries as you’ll stress different areas of the shoulder/back and the elbow/arm.
 Every workout you do can be different just by changing up the hold.

 Pull Up and Eccentric Training